Redocly/redocly-cli/.changeset/clever-dolphins-approve.md

 "@redocly/cli": patch
 ---

-Fixed an issue with resolving references after splitting json definitions.
+Fixed an issue with resolving references after splitting API descriptions written in the json format.